Nelielsa/Nelly-s-Twitch-Bot/README.md

 - Click Generate Token
 - Copy access token into "Access Token" on the bot.
 - Copy ClientID into "ClientID" on the bot
-- Enter "Bot Username", access token and ClientID for the custom bot as well, if you don't have one use your own channel name.
+- [Optional] Enter "Bot Username", access token and ClientID for the custom bot as well, if you don't have one then just leave it blank.
 - Click Start.

 **How each module works:**